orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

       only if it is not necessary to keep it in order for the app to work.
-    - If the Python package contains a prebuilt binary and built using a distro release version that is EOL, that Python package release should be deleted for security reasons because it may contain a statically linked implementations with vulnerabilities.
+    - If the Python package contains a prebuilt binary and built using a distro release version that is EOL, that Python package release should be deleted for security reasons because it may contain statically linked implementations with vulnerabilities.